-Regular attendance in class for VCE is crucial to access the learning, feedback and required assessment in each subject.
+Attending every class for VCE is crucial to access the learning, feedback and required assessment in each subject.
 Attendance in class provides the necessary opportunities for student work to be authenticated by teachers.
 Students are expected to be in attendance for their VCE class for a minimum of 90% per Unit (semester).
 To be eligible to pass a Unit, students are permitted to have no more than 5 unapproved absences.
-The student is only eligible to pass the unit if their total approved and unapproved absences do not exceed 10 absences from the total class time of the Unit.
+The student is only eligible to pass the unit as long as the student's total approved and unapproved absences do not exceed 10 absences from the total class time of the Unit.
 Consideration of absences of more than 10 would be at the discretion of the Principal, based on significant personal circumstances.